-Preference for exhibit and display space is given to local nonprofit organizations.
+Preference for exhibit and display space is given to library staff for the promotion of library exhibits, materials, events and featured district themes.
+Library staff may also collaborate with local artists, collectors, schools, nonprofits and other community partners to develop exhibits and displays.
 Exhibits that are solely for commercial purposes, including the sale of goods and services, will not be considered.
-Displays are changed regularly, and exhibits should be relevant for at least two weeks.
-Groups or individuals desiring to provide a display or exhibit should contact the Community Relations Manager or his/her designee or the manager of the library facility at least two months in advance.
-PCCLD reserves the right to preempt an exhibit or display.
-Each PCCLD library manager reserves the right to determine the schedule for its exhibits/displays, including their length, location and frequency.
+Displays are changed regularly, and exhibits should be relevant for at least one month.
+Groups or individuals desiring to provide a display or exhibit in collaboration with PCCLD staff should contact the manager of the library facility at least two months in advance.
+PCCLD reserves the right to preempt any exhibit or display.
+Each PCCLD library manager reserves the right to determine the schedule for exhibits/displays at their location, including, duration, location and frequency.
+Prior to delivering items to a library, a lender must complete and sign a loan/exhibition agreement.

 Exhibits and displays may not contain dangerous or hazardous materials, including but not limited to explosives, biological, or chemical material, any device that creates noise while on display, firearms, or perishable materials.
-Although the library supports free speech and the First Amendment, exhibits may not include speech that is not constitutionally protected or material that would violate election laws if the library is being used as a polling site.
-Items may be excluded if they are determined to be illegal or would pose a health hazard to library patrons.
+The library supports free speech and the First Amendment, and exhibits therefore may not include speech that is not constitutionally protected or material that would violate election laws if the library is being used as a polling site.
+Items may be excluded if they are determined to be illegal or would pose a health or safety hazard to library patrons.
 Appropriate public agencies may be consulted as part of the decision process.

 Displays should be arranged in a neat and attractive manner with printed labels that are legible.
-A card may provide contact information for sales after the exhibit or display has been dismantled.
+The lender, creator or artist may provide a card with their contact information for any potential sales to be conducted after the exhibit or display has been dismantled.
 For security and inventory reasons, staff cannot open display cases to show items to potential buyers or to permit items to be removed for sale.